 “I see you have lasagne on the menu.”
 He said.
 “Is that cooked by Roman?”

 “You know our Chef?”
-Irene asked the stranger.
+Irene asked him.

 “Sure do.
 I have the lasagne and chips.
 With a coffee. “ he murmured pleasantly.
-“And if he’s not too busy tell him Jacko says hello.”
+“And if he’s not too busy tell him that Jacko says hello.”

 “Sure thing darl.”
 She murmured and moved away toward the kitchen.